-Traditional: Ecuador's conventional dress is most common in rural areas, especially among indigenous peoples (see Political and Social Relations), and is often worn on holidays and for special events.
+Traditional: Ecuador's conventional dress is most common in rural areas, especially among indigenous peoples (see p.
+13-14 of Political and Social Relations), and is often worn on holidays and for special events.
 Clothing, styles, colors, and patterns typically vary by ethnic group, geographic location, and gender.
-For example, Otavaleñas region tend to wear long in the Sierra (central ored embroidered skirts. white embroidered blouse,

-(women from Otavalo) in the northern region tend to wear long dark skirts, while Quechua women in the Sierra (central highlands) often wear brightly colored embroidered skirts.
+For example, Otavaleñas (women from Otavalo) in the northern region tend to wear long dark skirts, while Quechua women in the Sierra (central highlands) often wear brightly colored embroidered skirts.
 Women's wear typically consists of a white embroidered blouse, faja ("belt," often woven in bright colors), skirt, fedora (soft-brimmed felt hat), shawl, and layers of walkas (gold or beaded necklaces).
 The beads represent corn kernels and are important symbols of status in some indigenous communities.
 Wearing more layers of walkas usually represents a woman's higher status or importance in the community.